allfed/mink/README.md

 ### Upstream development of GRASS

+The following isn't relevant if using the grass dockerhub image to build mink, it only matters if building from the grass repo Dockerfile.

 Updates to the release verison of GRASS will result in it being installed in a different directory.
 After building the GRASS docker container, the location of the install directory can be found by running `docker run -t grassgis ls /usr/local` and locating `grassXX` where `XX` is the version suffix, eg. `grass83`.
 This directory needs to be updated in the `Dockerfile` by setting `ARG GRASS_PREFIX=/usr/local/grassXX`.